datopian/datahub-docs-tech/docs/publishers/cli.md

 data --help
 ```

-You will see output like this:
+The output of the help command:

 ```bash
 ❒ data [options] <command> <args>